datastax/spark-cassandra-connector/doc/9_demos.md

 #### Kafka Streaming Demo
 The Kafka streaming demo sets `spark.master` as 127.0.0.1 or `local[n]`, and `spark.cassandra.connection.host` as 127.0.0.1.
 Change this locally if desired.

-#### Twitter Streaming Demo
-The Twitter streaming demo accepts Java system properties passed in on the command line when invoking `sbt run`.
-Default configurations are set in the /resources/application.conf file as fallbacks.
-One could run like this, for instance:

-    sbt -Dspark.master="mySparkUri" twitter-streaming/run

-    -Dspark.master, default is local[*]
-    -Dspark.master, default is localhost
-    -Dspark.cassandra.connection.host, default is 127.0.0.1
-    -Dspark.cores.max, default is 2

 ### Run Via SBT or an IDE and Spark `local[n]`
 To run any demo from an IDE, simply right click on a particular demo and 'run'.
 To run from SBT read on.